 The other group includes those who have retired abroad or married a local citizen.
 Of this group, an estimated 10-30% eventually return to the U.S.

-Because there are only estimates – these estimates range from 30% to 50% of those who moved abroad, eventually move back to the U.S.
+The combined estimates range from 30% to 50% of those who move abroad, eventually move back to the U.S.